 RV kitchen fires can be destructive and difficult to put out.
 An RV fire is especially threatening because the small space can fully go ablaze fairly quickly.
 There is an especially high number of RV kitchen fires during the holidays since people are cooking more than usual.
 Another reason is because people may be using their RV kitchen for the first time and aren’t as careful as they should be.

 Below are some ways you can prevent RV kitchen fires and put them out if they do go ablaze.
-Go ahead and cook your lavish RV meals, but take a few precautions before you begin.

 Water Over Fire = Fireball

 The biggest mistake people make when a small kitchen fire erupts is to throw water on the flames.
-This is actually the worst thing you can do because you are essentially making the situation more combustible.
-Chances are that your kitchen fire is caused by oil.
+This is actually the worst thing you can do because you’re essentially making the situation more combustible.
+Chances are that your RV kitchen fire is caused by oil.
 Adding water to fiery oil is just plain dangerous.
 Water will cause an eruption after it hits the pan and quickly heats up.
 These shooting flames are often what leads fire to catch onto other parts of the kitchen and eventually the entire RV.

 Broilers and Toaster Ovens

-More Fire Prevention Tips
+RV Kitchen Fire Prevention Tips

 - Never wear loose sleeves or hanging accessories like scarves when cooking on the stovetop or placing/removing food from the oven.